emiruz/adventofcode2022/README.md

 still by threading caching through the code at the cost of complexity.

-* Day 17: More LOC than I wanted, but could not see a way to make it substantially shorter.

 * Day 19: Runs in 20 seconds compiled.
 Pruning heuristic is too pessimistic -- could be faster.

-* Day 21: More LOC than I wanted: using algebraic types can require a lot of pattern matching.
+* Day 22: Just part 1 completed, part 2 is coming later.

+## To do

+* Day 22: I'm struggling to implement part 2 in < 100 LOC.
+I'll come back to it at the end, once I figure out a way to implement it more elegantly.
+Meanwhile, part 1 is available.